josiasbudaydeveloper/LuizTools-Node.js-MongoDB/Module 2 - Node + MongoDB/README.md

 $ npm start
 ```
 4. Start the MongoDB local server
+- Create an empty directory to store your database

-- To do this, go to the directory of MongoDB, then access the /bin dictory.
+- Go to the directory of MongoDB, then access the /bin dictory.
 - Open this dictory in another terminal/prompt or Powershell, then type:
 ```
 $ ./mongod --dbpath <DIRECTORY OF THE DATA PATH>